 - You cannot configure the computers on your trusted and optional networks that have public IP addresses with private IP addresses.

-This table and the descriptions below the table show three conditions that can help you to select a firewall configuration mode.
+This list and the descriptions below the list show three conditions that can help you to select a firewall configuration mode.

 |Mixed Routing Mode||Drop-in Mode|

 |All of the Firebox interfaces are on different networks.||All of the Firebox interfaces are on the same network and have the same IP address.|

 |Trusted and optional interfaces must be on different networks.
 Each interface has an IP address on its network.||The computers on the trusted or optional interfaces can have a public IP address.|